 We recognize parents want students to have cell phones for safety purposes coming to and from school, so devices can be accessed before school arrival and after school dismissal.
+Parents should avoid calling or texting their student/s on their cell phone during the school day.

-Cell phones and personal electronic devices may be confiscated if they are seen or heard during the school day, and a parent or guardian will be required to retrieve the device from the school office.
+Cell phones and personal electronic devices will be confiscated if they are seen or heard during the school day, and a parent or guardian will be required to retrieve the device from the school office.
 The office phone is available for student use when needed.
 Repeated offenses will result in a referral to an administrator.